Search by name, year or event

 1639 - Act of Toleration in England established religious toleration

-1640 - Charles summons the Short Parliament, which lasts for three weeks.
+1640 - Charles summons the Short Parliament, which he dissolves three weeks later when it refuses to grant him money.

 1641 - Abolition of the Star Chamber and Court of High Commission.